nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 ```

 Once done, open the output files and calculate the derived allele frequency by counting genotypes.
-What is the derived allele frequency for each population?
+What is the derived allele frequency for each population for each site?

 Can you comment these results?
-Do you see any allele frequency differentiation in the derived state?
+Do you see any allele frequency differentiation in the derived state by counting genotypes?

-Are your results in agreement with this?
+If you don't obtain an output, it means that for these loci there is no data.
+Try to run the calculation on the whole data set and pick one site with data for counting genotypes, if you wish so.

 ----------------------------